 How long does it take for IBS to go away?
 It takes several months for IBS to go away completely for many patients.
 However, some IBS sufferers can experience a reduction in IBS symptoms in less than a day.
 It depends on which IBS trigger is causing the discomfort.

-Below, we will go into a little detail for each of these steps.
+Below, we will go into a little detail about each of these steps.

 Please note: The below information does not constitute medical advice.
 It’s important to work directly with your healthcare provider to address your unique root causes of IBS and the treatments that will work best for your own situation.